To help prevent bill rejections due to incorrect claim numbers, daisyBill stores Claim Number Patterns.

-- An Injury Claim Number that does not match a known DaisyBill Claim Number Pattern will not prevent bill submission.
+A Claim Number that does not match a known Claim Number Pattern will not prevent bill submission.

 Step 2.
-For a complete list of ‘Claim Number Patterns’ for the Claims Administrator, from the Injury Page, click ‘View claim number patterns’
+For a complete list of ‘Claim Number Patterns’ for the selected Claims Administrator, click the ‘i’ icon

-While DaisyBill strives to provide you with the most up-to-date and useful information, claims administrators are always changing things.
-The patterns we currently display represent the most common patterns but may not encompass very old, brand new, or rare patterns.
+While daisyBill strives to provide you with the most up-to-date and useful information, claims administrators regularly change things.
+The patterns we currently display represent the most common patterns, but may not encompass very old, brand new, or rare patterns.
 If you see an unfamiliar pattern and confirm it with the claims administrator, chat us in the Help Center!

-What if I want to submit a bill with more than one claim number?
+What if my injury has more than one claim number?

 I’m following the pattern and my claim number is correct–but my bill got rejected anyway!
 What gives?